The Game of Life on the Robinson Triangle Penrose Tiling: Still Life: Still Lifes

 Having identified all neighborhoods of the Robinson triangle Penrose tiling, we now proceed to the main result of this paper: an algorithm to classify all four-cell still lifes.
 In classical GoL, there are two such still lifes: the block and the tub.

-This implementation can be found at \cite{Hon23}.
+It is clear that there can be no one-cell or two-cell still lifes.
+A three-cell configuration can only be a still life if each cell has exactly two neighbors, that is, all cells are pairwise neighbors.
+But one may verify that all such configurations involve a dead cell with three live neighbors, which results in a birth.
+Thus, there are no three-cell still lifes.

+Since we have classified all neighborhoods in Figure~\ref{fig:neighborhoods}, we may classify all four-cell still lifes.
+There are 15 neighborhoods with a median of 16 neighbors around the center cell, we could brute force approximately $15\cdot\binom{17}{4}$ configurations.
+Instead, we have optimized by classifying all configurations in which a birth or death may occur and removing them from consideration.
+One may inspect all remaining configurations and verify that they are indeed still lifes.
+The following implementation can be found at \cite{Hon23}.
 First, we begin with the assumption that the center cell (the shaded cell in Figure~\ref{fig:neighborhoods}) and three neighboring cells are alive.
 We say that the \emph{inside vertex group} is a collection of tiles that share the same vertex of the center tile.
 There are three (not necessarily disjoint) inside vertex groups.
 We say that the \emph{outside vertex group} is a collection of tiles that share the same vertex on the boundary of the neighborhood.
 Refer to Figure~\ref{fig:insideoutside}.
 A configuration is a still life just in case there are no births and no deaths in the next generation.
 As the center cell will always have three neighbors, no deaths occur.
 Thus, we algorithmically remove all configurations that may result in a birth.

 \begin{enumerate} \item First, we remove all configurations that three live cells share a at least one neighbor outside of the neighborhood.
+This would result in a birth.
 Note, as the tiling meets edge-to-edge, there is necessarily a tile adjacent to each edge on the boundary. \item Next, we consider each of the three inside vertex groups.
 If precisely three tiles are adjacent to this vertex along with a fourth cell in a different inside vertex group that is not the center cell, a birth occurs.
 We remove all such configurations. \item Next, we consider each of the outside vertices.
 As the center tile is alive, tiles can share a vertex with both the center tile and a boundary vertex.
 Thus, if two tiles in any outside vertex group and the fourth tile that is not related to the unselected tile from the same outside vertex group are alive, a birth occurs.
 We remove all such configurations.